ideathon-2023/team-19/README.md

 # Ghostalk
 Welcome to GhostTalk, a real-time chat application built using React, Node.js, and Socket.Io.
 GhostTalk allows users to have anonymous conversations in real-time.
 With the latest enhancements, users can seamlessly connect and chat with others who are connected to the same Wi-Fi network.
-Additionally, users can send not only text messages but also images and emojis to make their conversations more expressive and fun.
+Additionally, users can send not only text messages but also emojis to make their conversations more expressive and fun.
 Whether you're across the room or just a few steps away, GhostTalk brings real-time conversations to your local network, making communication easy and enjoyable.
+Also, you can open the app on you phone too!!!

 # Table of Contents
 * Getting Started